0x20/hackerspace-blueprint/pact/README.md

 * So when using something, clean it afterwards and put it back in it's place.
 * If you  are not trained to use tool $FOO, don't use tool $FOO but ask an expert to teach you first.
 * If you use one of the public workstations, please shut it off when you are done.
+* if you use the printer, please deposit some cash to pay for consumables